 When it comes to saving lives, things can get tricky and, at intense moments, even chaotic.
 Medical negligence can come under a medical practitioner unintentionally neglecting their duties or medical steps to cater to a patient, which may result in minor to fatal accidents.
 Negligence can be identified in multiple aspects, for instance, if a patient is misdiagnosed, given the wrong treatment, or has highly harmful doses of medication.
 The doctor-patient relationship is significant to prove doctor negligence if you decide to go to court.

 If, as a patient, you feel you have been a victim of your doctor’s negligence, then you should learn the few steps you need to take to make your case or hire a personal injury lawyer to represent your case.
+An attorney can help you determine whether there is a case and then file a claim for GP doctor negligence.
 Talking about doctors’ negligence, there are several types of these errors in the emergency room.
 So let’s take a quick look at it.

 - Medical misdiagnosis